Wife of ESPN broadcaster Chris Berman dies in car crash

-WOODBURY, Conn.
-(AP) -- The wife of longtime ESPN broadcaster Chris Berman died in a traffic crash in Connecticut, the sports network's president confirmed Wednesday.
+WOODBURY, Conn. — The wife of longtime ESPN broadcaster Chris Berman died in a traffic crash in Connecticut, the sports network's president confirmed Wednesday.

 Katherine Ann Berman, 67, a teacher, was one of two victims in the two-vehicle crash Tuesday afternoon in Woodbury, state police said.
 The other victim was identified by police as Edward Bertulis, 87, of Waterbury.